 Though the ibi of the life-to-come is not explicit in the epitaph, no Christian reader can fail to acknowledge it as implicit.
-As Swift notes, both historical epitaphs-those engraved upon tombs-and literary compositions in the epitaph genre prompt readers to appreciate "their
+As Swift notes,

 The "HIC" of Donne's epitaph remains multivalent on the restored plaque, which was created and installed in late 1872 or early 1873 when Nicholas Stone's effigy of Donne in his shroud was finally moved back into the south quire aisle after over two centuries of storage in the cathedral crypt (for the date, see Peterson 19).
 But the effect of the deixis is undercut somewhat because the text has been reformatted, the lines being justified into a rectangle rather than centered, and the urn shape thus lost.15